alongalperin/store_open/README.md

 First make you have on your computer SQL environment: MySQL, SQLite or PostgreSQL.
 My code is using MySQL, so if you work with MySQL you don't have to do alot of changes in the code.
+Make use you have database named **store**.

+__**Edit db_config.js **__
+Open the file db_config.js in the folder config.
+There change the settings according to your environment.

 __**Run the Project**__
 Download or Clone the project
 ```
 git clone https://github.com/alongalperin/store_open.git
 ```
+The project has package.json which we will help us install the dependencies.
+In the package.json file we have entry for installing MySQL client.

 Open command line and navigate to the project path.
-The project has package.json which we will help us install the dependencies.
-in the package.json file we have entry for installing MySQL client.

 **If you use SQL environment that is not MySQL you can remove this line from package.json: "mysql": "^2.15.0".**
 Install dependecies:
 ```